There are six symbols used to compare numbers.

 A number line can be used to check the relationship of numbers to each other, especially when there are a mixture of positive and negative numbers, or fractions.

-a) The < symbol is less than, and 3 is less than 11.
+a) The < symbol means less than, and 3 is less than 11.

 b) The symbol ≥ is greater than or equal to, and 15 is greater than -6.